newt0/gatsbybootcamp-transcription/16.Getting Started with Contentful/chapter16.md

 Now, in this bootcamp will be working with the `Contentful` CMS.
 But the exact same principles would apply if you wanted to use another content management system like `Wordpress` or Drew.
 Paul Gatsby has plugins to support all of those CMS is and more.
-But once again, we're gonna end up using Contentful.
+But once again, we're gonna end up using `Contentful`.
 It's my personal favorite of those options.
 It's really easy to work with, and we can get started for free.
-You can find it over at Contentful.com, and right here we're just gonna go ahead and create a free account.
+You can find it over at `Contentful`.com, and right here we're just gonna go ahead and create a free account.
 Everything we're going to do in this bootcamp is completely free and doesn't require a credit card, just a free account.
 So let's create that account and once we have it created will get some content into the mix.
 Right here.